 Product Support for Password Self- Service Procedure iManager 2.0.2 You can integrate the features.
-Follow the steps in This product supports Password Self-Service features if you install the password management plug-ins.
+This product supports Password Self-Service features if you install the password management plug-ins.
 These plug-ins are included with the Identity Manager 3 and are also available separately from download.novell.com.
-Section 3.3, "Prerequisite Tasks for Using Password Policies," on page 28.
-All procedures in "Password Self-Service" on page 51, except for "Adding Password Self-Service to Your Company Portal" on page 71, which is not necessary for iManager 2.02.
-Identity Manager User Application User application allows users to perform password self-service tasks.
-See Chapter 2,"Using the Identity s.
-Self-Service Tab" in the Novell Identity Manager Roles Based Provisioning Module 4.0.1 User Application User Guide (http:// www.novell.com/documentation/ idm401/ugpro/data/ ugpropartidentity.html).
+Follow the steps in Section 3.3, "Prerequisite Tasks for Using Password Policies," on page 26.
+All procedures in "Password Self-Service" on page 49, except for "Adding Password Self-Service to Your Company Portal" on page 67, which is not necessary for iManager 2.02.